 A variety of turtle experiences can be booked through the park, whereas the Sea Turtle Conservancy group offer volunteer adventures in the area.
 Keep in mind that turtles nest on both coasts of Costa Rica.
 Check out Osa Conservation’s volunteer program on the country’s Pacific side.

-Hatching seasons: Caribbean coast: July to October and March to May.
+When to go for hatching season: Caribbean coast: July to October and March to May.
 Pacific coast: October to February and July to November.

 Green sea turtles are the most common species on the sandy shores of Sri Lanka.
 Four other species of turtle nest here as well, but due to their dwindling numbers are, sadly, a rare find.